marcel-ellert/plc-testbench/README.md

 ### Advanced PLC

-The `AdvancedPLC` object allows for two complex beheviours simultaneously:
+The `AdvancedPLC` object allows for two complex behaviours simultaneously:
 - **Multiband PLC**: different PLC algorithms can be applied to different frequency bands.
 - **Spatial PLC**: different PLC algorithms can be applied to different audio channels (L/R: left/right or M/S: mid/side).